 “Whoa!” says God, shaking his head in disapproval.
 “Not so fast.
 Get your own dirt.”

-While the foundation of stewardship is that our stuff is not our own, keep in mind that it’s not because we have a selfish God who hasn’t learned to share.
-It’s because we are selfish and have a difficult time sharing.
-Acknowledging God’s as Creator and, thus, owner teaches us gratitude.
+While the foundation of stewardship is that our stuff is not our own, keep in mind that it’s not because we have a selfish God who hasn’t learned to share; it’s because we are selfish and have a difficult time sharing.
+Acknowledging God as Creator, and, thus Owner, teaches us gratitude.
 It reminds us that we have a loving heavenly Father who is able and willing to meet all of our needs.
 It also reminds us that we don’t have to live in a scarcity mindset of never having enough for ourselves or for others; our Father owns it all.
 Even the dirt.

 Billy Graham once said, “Heaven is full of answers to prayers that no one has thought to ask.”
 Why don’t we ask?
 Because we view the world—and God—through the lens of scarcity.
 “It’s too petty to ask God for that.”
 OR “It’s too much to ask.”
-But, at the heart of the matter, is the fact that we’re really not sure He can or will do it.
-We forget the words of Jesus, “Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
+But, at the heart of the matter is the fact that we’re really not sure He can or will do it.
+We forget the words of Jesus: “ ‘Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
 For everyone who asks receives, and he who seeks finds, and to him who knocks it will be opened.
 Or what man is there among you who, if his son asks for bread, will give him a stone?
 Or if he asks for a fish, will he give him a serpent?
-If you then, being evil, know how to give good gifts to your children, how much more will your Father who is in heaven give good things to those who ask Him!
+If you then, being evil, know how to give good gifts to your children, how much more will your Father who is in heaven give good things to those who ask Him!”
 (Matt.
-7:7-11).
+7:7-11, NKJV).

 Of course, this text is not intended to say that we will get everything we ask for.
 God is not a celestial Santa Claus, and our prayers are not Christmas lists to be filled.
 This text tells us that we can ask for anything, and our heavenly Father will give it if it is a good gift for us.